The Distance Learning MA in Creative Writing

 Since its inception in 1999, the distance learning MA has rapidly evolved into an international programme, linking students in the UK and overseas through virtual learning.
 The programme is mediated almost entirely by online tutorials and conferences, with a live Summer School at its mid-point.
 You will be a member of a cohort of 18-20 students, exchanging writing in a range of literary forms and critiquing it from different social and cultural perspectives.
 The programme at Lancaster is entirely student-centred and tutorials involve the close critiquing of student work.

 One student commented on the July-August 2012 DLMA Summer School:

 Superb.
 Way beyond expectations…Can honestly say that there has not been a single session that has been wasted or even below par.
 All highly relevant to my genre, my own project and my struggle to write competently.
 Stretching!!…Sense of being among expert tutor/writers.
 Prepared to take risks…Thank you.

-Click here to read more about the 2012 Summer School.
-See our Flickr slideshow and the Transcultural Writing YouTube channel for a short film, ‘Writing Without Borders’, made at the August 2011 Summer School.
+Click here to read more about the 2012 Summer School and here to read about the 2013 Summer School.
+See our 2013 Flickr slideshow and the Transcultural Writing YouTube channel for a short film, ‘Writing Without Borders’, made at the August 2011 Summer School.